Skip to contents

 na.rm.var

 TRUE if you want to remove observations with NA on the discrete variable.
-FALSE if you want to create a modality with the NA value for the discrete variable.
+FALSE if you want to create a modality with NA values for the discrete variable.
 Default is TRUE.

 total

-TRUE if you want to calculate a total, FALSE if you don't.
-The default is TRUE
+TRUE if you want to compute a total, FALSE if you don't.
+The default is TRUE.

 prop_method